D-Naff: Early life

 As a young boy he grew up "takandeke", a traditional popular fight among the Aawambo young men practiced as an initiation into manhood, as well as swimming in the plains and wells during or after rainy seasons with his friends, and hunting in the forests.
 Time and again he would come back home with his shorts torn from all the climbing and adventure.

 He attended Eendombe Combined School and later Namibia English Primary School in Windhoek the Capital City of Namibia.
-This was after his father returned from exile after fighting for the liberation struggle of Namibia and took the then young man to the city to gain some education for the purpose of becoming better in life.
-This dream became a reality in D-Naff’s life however, without his father’s presence to witness what the world would refer to as D-Naff.
-His father died in 1998 while D-Naff was in France at the world cup performing for the world cup with his first musical group The Glamour Boys.He matriculated at Augustineum Secondary School and went on to enroll at the college of the arts under the mentor ship of the talented Ernst Von Biljorn.
-He is currently serving as a Senior Immigration officer in the Ministry of Home Affairs and Immigration's head office Windhoek, Namibia.
+This was after his father returned from exile after taking part in the liberation struggle of Namibia and took the then young man to the city to gain some education for the purpose of becoming better in life.
+This dream became a reality in D-Naff’s life, however, without his father’s presence to witness what the world would refer to as D-Naff.
+His father died in 1998 while D-Naff was in France at the world cup performing during the world cup with his first musical group, The Glamour Boys.
+He matriculated at Augustineum Secondary School and went on to enroll in the National Youth Choir as well as the mighty Cantare Audire under the mentorship of the talented conductor, Ernst Von Biljorn.
+He is currently serving as an Immigration officer in the Ministry of Home Affairs, Immigration, Safety and Security's head office Windhoek, Namibia.

 Personal life

-D-Naff is married to Dainess Ziba, originally from Chingola Zambia who is also a Gospel artist and his back-up singer and the two travel together on his tours.
+D-Naff is married to Dainess Ziba, originally from Chingola, Zambia, who is also a Gospel artist and his back-up singer and the two travel together on his tours.